Get started with ArcGIS for Excel

 If you minimized the map window earlier, click the ArcGIS tab, click Go to Map, and choose the map to open it.

-- In the Add from Excel window, for Dataset, choose customers.
+- In the Add from Excel window, for Data, choose new customers!customers.
 For Location types, select Address.

 As before, you'll confirm that the location information is appropriate for your map.